A Beginners Guide to Stunt, Steerable and Foil Kites

 Getting Started Flying a Steerable Kite

 The first time you fly your new kite it is helpful to have someone to hold the kite aloft at arm's length while you pull the lines (one in each hand) toward you in order to get the kite in the air.

 With the wind directly behind you, the kite should climb rapidly into the air and keep climbing until it is almost over your head.
 Steerable kites are normally supplied with wrist straps to ensure you have total control of the 2 lines.

-You can now practice steering your kite backwards and forwards across the sky; typically performing a figure of eight pattern.
+You can now practice steering your kite backwards and forwards across the sky, typically performing a figure-eight pattern.
 Now try a complete circle.
 If you pull the left line and hold the tension the kite will turn through 360 degrees in a tight circle, anticlockwise.

 At this point you may be concerned to find the lines are now twisted around each other.
 This isn't a problem as the lines are designed to slide easily when twisted so you can still control the kite.